 When running for anything up to 60 minutes, you can usually get by with stored fuel reserves.

-However, once you get into longer training runs, you’ll find you burn through all that reserved energy, and can be left with a lack of energy.
+However, once you get into longer training runs, you’ll find you burn through all that reserved energy and can be left depleted.

-That’s why distance runners have to learn how to fuel on the run – you need to keep your fuel tanks topped up while running, usually for anything over an hour.
+That’s why distance runners must learn how to fuel on the run – you need to keep your fuel tank topped up while running, usually for over an hour.

-Whether it’s energy gels, a snack bar, or a sports drink, it’s important that you choose something you like, and that works for you.
+Whether it’s energy gels, a snack bar, or a sports drink, choose something you like and that works for you.
 Many runners struggle to stomach the sticky energy gels, so learning what your body likes is half the battle.

-Doing some cross training – even just once or twice per week – helps strengthen muscles that are neglected by running, and also address some of the tightness and mobility issues that continuous running invites.
+Strength trainingย – even just once or twice per week – helps strengthen muscles that are neglected by running and also addresses some of the tightness and mobility issues that continuous running invites.

-I recommend cross training to every single runner I work with – whether it’s a simple bodyweight workout, yoga or pilates session, or a weights session in the gym.
+I recommend every single runner I work with strength train- whether it’s a simple bodyweight workout, a weight session in the gym or pilates.

-Cross training makes you a more economical runner – by strengthening muscles in the upper legs, hips, and core, you get more ‘miles per gallon’ out of your body, meaning you can run faster with less effort.
+Strength training makes you a more economical runner – by strengthening muscles in your legs, hips, and core, you get more ‘miles per gallon’ out of your body, meaning you can run faster with less effort.

-It also allows you to address weak hips, glutes, and other areas which are usually the root cause of most runner’s injuries such as IT Band Syndrome.
+It also allows you to address weak hips, glutes, and other areas which are usually the root cause of most runner’s injuries, such as IT Band Syndrome or Runner’s Knee.

 Tapering is an essential part of marathon training.
 It is the final 2-4 weeks before your big race, during which you decrease the volume of your training gradually.